kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 ### §26.45   Holders of type certificates—Alterations and repairs to alterations.

-\(a\) *Applicability.* This section applies to transport category airplanes subject to §26.43.
+\(a\) *Applicability.* This section applies to transport category airplanes subject to [[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md#§26.43   Holders of and applicants for type certificates—Repairs.|§26.43]].

 \(b\) *Fatigue critical alteration structure.* For existing and future alteration data developed by the holder of a type certificate, the holder must—

-\(1\) Review alteration data and identify all alterations that affect fatigue critical baseline structure identified under §26.43(b)(1);
+\(1\) Review alteration data and identify all alterations that affect fatigue critical baseline structure identified under [[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md#§26.43   Holders of and applicants for type certificates—Repairs.|§26.43]](b)(1);

 \(2\) For each alteration identified under paragraph (b)(1) of this section, identify any fatigue critical alteration structure;

 \(3\) Develop and submit to the responsible Aircraft Certification Service office for review and approval a list of the structure identified under paragraph (b)(2) of this section; and

-\(4\) Upon approval, make the list required in paragraph (b)(3) of this section available to persons required to comply with §§121.1109 and 129.109 of this chapter.
+\(4\) Upon approval, make the list required in paragraph (b)(3) of this section available to persons required to comply with §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.1109   Supplemental inspections.|§121.1109]] and 129.109 of this chapter.

-\(c\) *DT Data.* For existing and future alteration data developed by the holder of a type certificate that affect fatigue critical baseline structure identified under §26.43(b)(1), unless previously accomplished, the holder must—
+\(c\) *DT Data.* For existing and future alteration data developed by the holder of a type certificate that affect fatigue critical baseline structure identified under [[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md#§26.43   Holders of and applicants for type certificates—Repairs.|§26.43]](b)(1), unless previously accomplished, the holder must—

 \(1\) Perform a DTE and develop the DTI for the alteration and fatigue critical baseline structure that is affected by the alteration;

 \(2\) Submit the DT data developed in accordance with paragraphs (c)(1) of this section to the responsible Aircraft Certification Service office or its properly authorized designees for review and approval; and

-\(3\) Upon approval, make the DTI available to persons required to comply with §§121.1109 and 129.109 of this chapter.
+\(3\) Upon approval, make the DTI available to persons required to comply with §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.1109   Supplemental inspections.|§121.1109]] and 129.109 of this chapter.

 \(d\) *DT Data for Repairs Made to Alterations.* For existing and future repair data developed by a holder of a type certificate, the type certificate holder must—